sajivapradhan/AEM-training-6.2/README.md

 ## Overview
 * Creating a static header
 * Making the editor authorable

-### Part 1 - Create a static version of the Header
+### Part I - Create a static version of the Header

 Inside the "AEMTraining/assets" folder, within the "Create-Perficient-Digital-Header" branch, you will notice a file named "header-static.html".
 The first step to adding a header component into AEM is to get the HTML markup, and massage it into our existing AEM project.
 Copy the contents of the header, and paste it into the partial we created for the page header, "AEMTraining/ui.apps/src/main/content/jcr_root/apps/digital/components/structure/page-default/partials/header.html"